 The Planning Act requires municipalities to prepare an Official Plan to set out the municipality's general planning goals and policies that will guide future land use.
 Specifically, the Official Plan must contain "goals, objectives and policies established primarily to manage and direct physical change and the effects on the spatial, economic and natural environment of the municipality."
-Such plans are also required to be updated every five years, to ensure conformity with provincial plans and consistency with provincial policy statements.
+Such plans are also required to be updated every five years, to conform with provincial plans and be consistent with provincial policy statements.

-The Provincial Policy Statement (2005) (PPS) requires that municipal official plans be consistent with its policies for the wise management of land in the Province including: support for intensification and more compact, transit-supportive land use patterns; the protection of employment lands; the redevelopment of brownfields; the promotion and development of clean energy sources and conservation for improved air quality; among other important policies.
+The Provincial Policy Statement (2005) (PPS) requires that municipal official plans be consistent with its policies for the wise management of land in the Province including: support for intensification and more compact, transit-supportive land use patterns; providing an appropriate range of housing types and densities required to meet projected requirements of future residents, the protection of employment lands; the redevelopment of brownfields; the promotion and development of clean energy sources and conservation for improved air quality; among other important policies.
 The PPS also requires that upper and lower tier municipalities coordinate their land use planning efforts, particularly in the area of allocating population and identifying areas for intensification.